OkyereI/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-Upon the release of Holberton School's System Engineering & DevOps project 0x19, approximately 00:07 Pacific Standard Time (PST), an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
-GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Holberton WordPress site.
+Upon the release of ALX School's System Engineering & DevOps project 0x19, approximately 10:07 Green which Merridean Time (GMT), an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Alx website site and Limit Reach.

 ## Debugging Process

-Bug debugger Brennan (BDB... as in my actual initials... made that up on the spot, pretty good, huh?) encountered the issue upon opening the project and being, well, instructed to address it, roughly 19:20 PST.
-He promptly proceeded to undergo solving the problem.
+In solving the problem.

 1. Checked running processes using `ps aux`.
 Two `apache2` processes - `root` and `www-data` - were properly running.